-Highstead works in close collaboration with partners throughout the region to advance the Wildlands & Woodlands vision which calls for conserving 70% of New England as forest free from development and seven percent as farmland by 2060.
-Highstead serves as a co-leader of the W&W initiative, working in close partnership with the Harvard Forest at Harvard University, the New England Forestry Foundation, and the Northeast Wilderness Trust, along with an active advisory group of conservation and academic leaders.
+The Wildlands & Woodlands vision calls for conserving 70% of New England as forest free from development and seven percent as farmland by 2060.
+Highstead is a lead supporter of the W&W initiative, working in close partnership with the Harvard Forest at Harvard University, the New England Forestry Foundation, and the Northeast Wilderness Trust, along with an active advisory group of conservation and academic leaders.

 A bold vision for New England

 W&W began with the 2005 Harvard Forest report, Wildlands and Woodlands: A Vision for the Forests of Massachusetts, which called for the protection of 50% of Massachusetts as forestland.
-Recognizing the importance of forests on the regional scale, Highstead identified W&W as an opportunity to serve as a leader in land conservation throughout New England and expand the scale of our research efforts.
+Recognizing the importance of forests on the regional scale, Highstead identified an opportunity to serve as a leader in helping to scale up the vision throughout New England.

 In response to forest cover declines in every New England state, the vision was expanded in 2010 with Wildlands and Woodlands: A Vision for the New England Landscape, which established the goal of conserving 70% of the region as forest.
 The vision recommends that 90% of the protected forest land should be conserved through voluntary, community-driven efforts as sustainably managed woodlands, and the remaining 10% as wildlands to protect biodiversity and wilderness.